-A mainly suburban offering, this walk takes a varied, meandering route through some of Lyneham and O'Connor's prettiest and quietest tree-lined streets.
-You'll see a wide range of housing from 1940s weatherboards - including the famous Tocumwal houses - to ultra-modern minimalist designs.
-The walk includes several large playing fields for energetic ball games as well as some other off leash opportunities.
-Most streets have generous wide verges where some locals walk their obedient dogs off leash but otherwise there is a sustained on leash section in the last half of the walk.
+A combined park and suburban offering, this walk takes a varied, meandering route through some of Lyneham and O'Connor's prettiest open parks and quietest tree-lined streets.
+The walk includes several large playing fields for energetic ball games as well as other extended off leash opportunities.
+You'll see a wide range of housing from 1940s weatherboards to ultra-modern minimalist designs.
 The walk starts and ends at the Lyneham shops with dog friendly cafés on Wattle Street.

 Start/Finish - Lyneham shops, Hall Street

 Off lead rating - ♥♥

 Parking - Hall Street and adjacent car parks